Apple Vision Pro: a revolution for professionals?

 Tim Cook - Apple chief executive

-What about VR
+What about VR?

 Impact on the XR industry

 Right now, the very fact that the device is made by Apple and is enjoyable to use might be enough for it to succeed.
-In the pro market, the price is not going to be an issue, given the return of investment of the technology in many use cases.
+In the B2B market, the price is not going to be an issue, given the return of investment of the technology in many use cases.

-Integration into TechViz software suite
+Integration into the TechViz Software Suite

-EyeSight: an interesting feature for XR collaboration
+EyeSight: an interesting feature for the XR collaboration

 "Your eyes are a critical indicator of connection and emotion, so Vision Pro displays your eyes when someone is nearby.
 Not only does EyeSight reveal your eyes, it provides important cues to others about what you're focused on."